 We are offering more car parking spaces than ever before and introducing a wider range of concessions and travel related benefits, as well as enabling people to opt into a salary sacrifice scheme to support car parking payments.

-For many people across the Trust, the changes in fees will be a decrease to what they have previously paid.
+For many people across the UHL Group, the changes in fees will be a decrease to what they have previously paid.
 For some, the fee for the car park they are currently using may increase.
 However, there will be the option for them to use a cheaper car park in a different location and/or reduce the fee to their pay packet by using salary sacrifice.

 Why are these changes being made?